juju/docs/src/en/juju-concepts.md

 The magic behind Juju is a collection of software components called Charms.
 They contain all the instructions necessary for deploying and configuring cloud-based services.
-The charms publicly available in the online Charm Store represent the distilled DevOps knowledge of experts.
+The charms publicly available in the online [Charm Store][charmstore] represent the distilled DevOps knowledge of experts.
 Charms make it easy to reliably and repeatedly deploy services, then scale up as required with minimal effort.